I don’t know about you, but I’ve seen dozens of listicles about proofreading tools that include Grammarly.

 As you do research, you may also want to look at the following Grammarly alternatives:

 The bottom line is, you can’t go wrong with Grammarly whether you’re a student, blogger, freelance writer, or website owner.
-It is the most flexible and trustworthy proofreading tools on the planet — period.
+It is the most flexible and trustworthy proofreading tool on the planet — period.

 If, however, you work for an educational institution and need a plagiarism checker, Grammarly shouldn’t be your first choice.
 Other than that, it’s undoubtedly one of the best proofreading tools available today.